iotaledger/iri/CONTRIBUTING.md

 To report a bug, [open a new issue](https://github.com/iotaledger/iri/issues/new), and be sure include as many details as possible, using the template.

+**Note:** Minor changes such as fixing a typo can but do not need an open issue.

 If you also want to fix the bug, submit a [pull request](#pull-requests) and reference the issue.

 ## Suggest a new feature